3rdstage/smart-contracts-sketch/test/token/README.md

 #### Abnormal cases

 * A token ID not minted yet can't be set exporting.
-* A token can be set exporting escrowed by the current owner.
 * A token in exporting state can't be set exporting.
 * A token in exported state can't be approved to anyone.
 * A token in exported state can't be set exporting.